 He stepped down from his role with George Osborne in February 2010 after being selected as the Conservative candidate for West Suffolk for the 2010 general election.
 On winning the seat, Matthew was elected to the Public Accounts Committee, which scrutinises and questions the way that Government departments spend taxpayers’ money and the Committee on Standards and Privileges that adjudicates on MPs’ conduct.

 In 2011, he co-authored 'Masters of Nothing' with fellow new MP Nadhim Zahawi.
 The book explores the human behaviour that caused the crash and the changes needed to ensure it doesn't happen again.

 As part of his constituency duties, representing Newmarket, Matthew is a passionate supporter of the horseracing industry.
 In the summer of 2012, he took part in a charity horse race at Newmarket’s famous July Course.
 He crossed the line first, becoming the first sitting MP known to have won a horse race since the First World War.

 In September 2012 Matthew was asked to become Minister for Skills, and stepped down from his Committee roles.
-As Skills Minister Matthew is responsible for Apprenticeships, sixth forms, and Further Education working across the Department for Business, Innovation and Skills and the Department for Education.
+In July 2014 he was appointed Minister for Business, Innovation & Skills, and Energy & Climate Change, as well as Minister for Portsmouth.